Should you consider mining Ethereum as of July, 2020?

 What do you need to start crypto-mining Ethereum?

 Crypto-mining Ethereum is heavily reliant on the graphics card, so in other words, you should not attempt crypto-mining on computers like Chromebooks or any other computers that do not have a dedicated graphics card.
 For our testing purposes, we're using an MSI AMD RX 580 8GB that currently sells on for just $180.

 How much were we making?

-Out of the box, the mining speed of the card was around 24MH/s which at current prices of Ethereum translates to about $38.83 of LOSS per year with electricity costs included.
-With a little bit of overclocking, we managed to get the hash rate to 28.5MH/s which boosts the LOSSES up to $21.72 per year.
+Out of the box, the mining speed of the card was around 24MH/s which at current prices of Ethereum translates to about $37.5 of GAIN per year with electricity costs included.
+With a little bit of overclocking, we managed to get the hash rate to 28.5MH/s which saves the day with a GAIN of up to $69.83 per year.

 So is it worth mining Ethereum as of September 2020?

 It depends, if you have a strong feeling that cryptocurrencies are the future, then go ahead and start your crypto-mining journey.
 On the pessimistic note, Ethereum prices are still pretty volatile and it's hard to tell where it will stand in the years to come.
 You can check current Etheruem prices .